touchgadget/flight_stick_tinyusb/examples/i2c_demo_rx/README.md

 The boards are connected to each other via QWIIC/Stemma QT ports using a QWIIC cable with the red wire cut. i2c_demo_tx/Feather RP2040 is configured as the I2C controller.
-The Trinkey/i2c_demo_rx is configured as the I2C peripheral.
+The QT Py running i2c_demo_rx is configured as the I2C peripheral.

-i2c_demo_tx (running on the Feather RP2040 with USB host) sends HID joystick information out its QWIIC port to the Trinkey QWIIC port. i2c_demo_rx (running on Trinkey) receives HID joystick information on it QWIIC port. i2c_demo_rx sends the HID joystick information out its USB port.
+i2c_demo_tx (running on the Feather RP2040 with USB host) sends HID joystick information out its QWIIC port to the QT Py QWIIC port. i2c_demo_rx (running on QT Qy) receives HID joystick information on it QWIIC port. i2c_demo_rx sends the HID joystick information out its USB port.

 ## Warning: Cut the red wire